JoshuaDodds/cerbomoticzgx/README.md

 ### Configuration
 - Read the ```.env``` file carefully and adjust as needed.
 - Carefully read through lib/contstants.py and adjust to fit your situation
+- IMPORTANT: disable the simple-gitops-controller in `entrypoint.sh` or make sure it points at your own repository.
+Comment out the last line
+`/app/sgc-simple-gitops-controller.sh | ts %Y-%m-%d" "%H:%M:%S` to disable it.

 ### Running from CLI
 ```python3 main.py```